Leon-Lam919/simple-springboot/notes.md

 # 2/12
 - added register page, not showing up on login with button to register and route to that page?

+# 2/17
+- fixed docker not updating and fixed login html page
+- created a userServices interface that will need to be implemneted with another file